-The Chair will determine whether to approve the appointment of the most suitable nominee as identified under 3.65.5(b).
+The Chair will determine whether to approve the appointment of the most suitable nominee as identified under 3.6.5(b).

-3.6.6 The term of office for these Partner Members will be 3 years but individual terms may change subject to that individual fulfilling their substantive position and the total number of terms they may serve is 3 as a maximum.
+3.6.6 The normal term of office40 for these Partner Members will be 3 years but individual terms may change subject to that individual fulfilling their substantive position and the total number of terms they may serve is 3 as a maximum.
 However, after the sixth year it may be permissible to extend by a single year at a time up to a total of 9 years by exception.
+In normal circumstances, the appointment process set out at 3.6.5 of this constitution will be followed at the end of each term of office, and no individual will have the right to be automatically re-appointed.
+However, in exceptional circumstances, one term of office may be extended for a period of up to one year, subject to approval by the Chair.